 Uppsala Lecture in Housing and Urban Research is awarded to internationally leading researchers in residential and urban research.

 With Uppsala Lecture in Housing and Urban Research, IBF wishes to make visible and stimulate housing and urban research of the highest quality - locally, nationally and internationally.
-Common to our lecturers is that they:

 Watch the lectures